Devastating Results of Highway Accidents

 While highway accident injuries are often severe, highways actually see fewer deaths than local roads.
-Local roads see fatal accidents at a rate three times higher than highways.
+Local roads see fatal accidents at a rate three times higher

 Highways do not have to be busy or congested in order to be dangerous.
 Travel on rural highways accounts for 30% of highway traffic in the United States.
 Further, over half of fatal car accidents happen in rural areas of the country.

 Highways can be dangerous for lots of reasons, including high speeds, distracted driving, improper lane changes, aggressive driving, drowsy driving, and dangerous weather conditions.